mrucker/onoff_experiments/readme.md

 # Continuous Action Bandits with Data Reuse

-In this directory there is:
+This project evaluates the performance of a new large action CB algorithm.

+This algorithm has competitive online performance while also generating data exhaust that is more useful for off-policy learning.

+The original paper describing the algorithms can be found at <paper_url_to_be_added>.

+## Repo Structure:

-    > ./outcomes -- a directory that experimental results will be written to
++ ./outcomes -- a directory that experimental results will be written to
-    > ./notebooks/paper.ipynb -- a Jupyter notebook which recreates the plots in the paper
++ ./notebooks/paper.ipynb -- a Jupyter notebook which recreates the plots in the paper
-    > ./run_online.py -- This will run the online experiments and generate the data exhaust.
++ ./run_online.py -- This will run the online experiments and generate the data exhaust.
-    > ./run_offline.py -- This will run the offline experiments.
++ ./run_offline.py -- This will run the offline experiments.
 You must run the online experiments first to generate the data exhaust.

-Dependencies
+## Dependencies
-    > Pytorch    (see the pytorch website)
++ Pytorch    (see the pytorch website)
-    > Scipy      (pip install scipy)
++ Scipy      (pip install scipy)
-    > Matplotlib (pip install matplotlib)
++ Matplotlib (pip install matplotlib)
-    > Numpy      (pip install numpy)
++ Numpy      (pip install numpy)
-    > Coba       (pip install coba==6.2.6)
++ Coba       (pip install coba==6.2.6)